jaimiles23/Multiplication-Medley/README.md

 ## Activities
-Multiplication Medley tracks user statistics across all modes, including the questions that users get wrong.
-Additionally, the skills tracks user scores for the two competitive modes: (1) Survival Mode and (2) Speed Challenge.
+Multiplication Medley tracks user answer statistics and high scores for the two competitive modes: (1) Survival Mode and (2) Speed Challenge.
 Mode statistics are referenced when constructing messages for ending the activity.

 ### Free play
-Users practice the multiplication tables they way they want.
-Users can pick:
+Users practice set up the multiplication tables they want to practice.
+They select:
-- multiple tables or a range of tables to practice from
+- the tables to answer questions from
 - an upper and lower limit for their tables (optional)
 - a number of questions to practice (optional)

-Questions are randomly generated from within the specified range.

 ### Custom practice
 After collecting enough data on the user, the skill designs a customized practice for them.
-It analyzes usre data to ask questions from:
+The custom practice has 4 components:
-  1. **Recent errors**: correct recent questions.
+  1. **Recent errors**: the user corrects recent errors.
-  2. **High error tables**: if user mistakes a table past a certain threshold.
+  2. **High error tables**: users practice tables with more mistakes than an accepted threshold.
-  3. **High relative errors**: if user messes up a table more often than others (a).
+  3. **High relative errors**: users practice tables they mess up more often than others (a).
   4. **New tables**: times tables above the user's average difficulty.

-(a) To determine high relative errors, individual multiplication table errors are standardized into z-scores and users are asked tables whose z-score are _X_ standard deviations above the average error.
+(a) To determine high relative errors, individual multiplication table errors are standardized into z-scores and users are asked tables with high mistake z-scores.

 ### Survival mode
 Survival Mode tracks how many multiplication questions the user can answer without making a mistake.

-Questions are sampled from sliding Gaussian distribution.

 ### Speed challenge